apache/qpid/qpid/tools/src/java/README.txt

 This directory provides a set of Java and JavaScript based tools that allow interaction with the Qpid brokers.
 The tools are based on QMF2 (Qpid Management Framework v2) and work with the C++ broker by default.
-In order to enable QMF2 support in the Java Broker you must compile the QMF plugin (see README-Java-Broker.txt)
+In order to enable QMF2 support in the Java Broker you must compile the QMF plugin (see the directory qpid-broker-plugins-management-qmf2 and contained README.txt).

 In order to build the Java QMF2 API, the Tools and the Java Broker QMF2 plugin simply do: